pushkin-consortium/pushkin/docs-gitbook/getting-started/quickstart/README.md

 To view your data tables, navigate to the left sidebar:

-1. click to expand your *Pushkin Testing*
+1. Click to expand your *Pushkin Testing* server.
 2. Select **test_db** under *Databases*.
 3. Select **Schemas**, which will also open its subitem **public**.
 4. Under **public**, choose **Tables**.